Corporate and technical writing, marketing material

 He'd had an advertising agency produce a brochure for him.
 The aim was to open up the market for the company's portable generator by selling it to farmers.
 That was who the brochure was for -- farmers.

 The brochure was printed and ready to use, but the Manager of the generator company went cold on it.
 It was all wrong, he realised.
-We looked at it and agreed it was a strange effort.
+I looked at it and agreed it was a strange effort.
 The cover showed a 'farming scene'.
 Presumably that was the idea.
 But how were those surreal zigzags in the sky (very unusual lightning?) supposed to help sell the generator?
 And do farmers' daughters usually carry a generator from place to place, as two of them were shown doing?
 Unless they were supposed to be women farm hands?
 And do such people usually wear bikinis?
-Do they usually look like Elle?
+Do they usually look like flawless models?

 No, no, no.

-Our headline for the new brochure was simple: Does your generator pass these seven tests?
+My headline for the new brochure was simple: Does your generator pass these seven tests?
 Followed by seven questions that mattered most to farmers, with the most important question first ("Can you lift it?").
 Then a short answer to each.

 On the back were some specs, for the more technical farmers.
 And the graphics?
 Just a good photo of the generator!
 That's what the company was selling.